Darumbal language

 Darumbal, also spelt Dharambal, is an Australian Aboriginal language of Queensland in Australia declared extinct.
-It was spoken in the Rockhampton area of Queensland, as well as on the Capricorn Coast, Southern Great Keppel Island and Yeppoon islands.
-Dialects were Guwinmal, Karunbara, Rakiwara, and Wapabura.
-It is classified with Bayali as a Kingkel language, but the two are not close, with a low 21% shared vocabulary.
+It was spoken in the Rockhampton area of Queensland, as well as on the Capricorn Coast, and Yeppoon islands.
+Dialects were Guwinmal, Karunbara, Rakiwara It is classified with Bayali as a Kingkel language, but the two are not close, with a low 21% shared vocabulary.
 Indeed, Angela Terrill states that "there is no evidence on which to base a claim of a low-level genetic group including Dharumbal with any other language".

 Name

 Spelling and pronunciation

 There is some variation in the naming of the language community.
 Walter Roth spells Ta-rum-bal and Taroombal while Norman Tindale records Dharumbal and cites the alternatives Tarumbul, Tarambol, Tarmbal and Charumbul.
 Nils Holmer, who undertook the first modern field study of the language uses Darumbal, as does the Darumbal-Noolar Murree Aboriginal Corporation for Land and Culture.
 However, Holmer also uses ⟨D⟩ to indicate an interdental stop (where others have used ⟨dh⟩), and indeed, he alphabetises Darumbal along with other words beginning with an interdental stop, making his Darumbal equivalent in pronunciation to Dharumbal.
 From the available material then, Angela Terrill justifiably uses Dharumbal.